-- 1. When you play a card from your hand, trigger the card's Commerce effect immediately. - 2.
-When you trigger a Trade ability, you may trigger the Commerce effect of a card that is in play with fewer than 3 tokens on it instead of Paying 1 to gain 1 ...
+- 1. When you play a scard from your hand, trigger the card's Commerce effect immediately. - When you trigger a Trade ability, you may trigger the Commerce effect of a card that is in play with fewer than 3 10 tokens on it instead of Playing 1 to gain 1 10.

-To trigger a Commerce effect of your own card, move one of your own to that card.
+To trigger a Commerce effect of your own scard, move one of your own in to that card.

-To trigger a Commerce effect on an opponent's card, add 1 from the Supply to the opponent's card, and gain one for yourself.
+To trigger a Commerce effect on an opponent's scard, add 1 from the Supply to the opponent's card, and gain one for yourself.